 Petition Reminders & Requirements

 Campaign Finance Reporting

-All offices serve 3 year terms.
-Candidates running for City Council or School Board are voted on "At Large", which means all registered voters of the City vote on these races.
-Offices of Warden and Ward Clerks are voted on by City District.
+Candidates running for City Council and School Board are voted on "At Large", which means all registered voters of the City vote on these races.

 As prospective candidates take out nomination papers, their names, address, office for which they are running, date which nomination papers were taken out, and date which nomination papers were returned will be posted here.